Charlywhat/NahuiTochtli/README.md

 In the next version, a friend of mine is going to help me out (He himself is a designer).

 BTW, I am no Python expert, so my code may have many terrible approaches.
 I apologize.

+To play it (Pygame is required), just run the NT.py file:

+python NT.py